Entelect-NZ/jtech/README.md

 # jtech
-Repository for all jtech associated resources
+Repository for all jtech associated resources and code